vardir is the traditional

 If you need to set nonstandard values for some settings, this allows you to avoid absolute paths and keep your Puppet-related files together.

-vardir directory contains several subdirectories.
-Most of these subdirectories contain a variable amount of automatically generated data.
-Some of them contain notable individual files.
+The vardir contains several directories.
+Most of these subdirectories contain a variable amount of automatically generated data; some of them contain notable individual files.
 Some directories are used only by agent or master processes.

 libdir) (also plugindest) — Puppet uses this as a cache for plugins (custom facts, types and providers, functions) synced from a Puppet master.
-Do not directly change it.
-If you delete it, the plugins will be restored on the next Puppet run.
+It shouldn’t be directly modified by the user.
+It can be safely deleted, and the plugins will be restored on the next Puppet run.

 reportdir) — When the